mark-barbour/ds_flex_resources/README.md

 # Useful Resources

 ## Getting Started
-Welcome to the Data Science Flex Discord Github Repo!
+Welcome to the Data Science Flex Github Repo!
 Here are some useful resources to help you get started and stay on track!

 ## Guided Practices, Office Hours, & Career Services Events